Paul Delaroche: Artistic independence

-Delaroche's debuted at the Salon in 1822 where he exhibited Christ Descended from the Cross (1822: Paris, Pal.
+Delaroche's debuted at the Salon of 1822 where he exhibited Christ Descended from the Cross (1822: Paris, Pal.
 Royale, Chapelle) and Jehosheba Saving Joash (1822; Troyes, Mus.
 B.-A. & Archéol).
 The latter was a product of Gros's influence and was praised by Géricault who supported the beginning of Romanticism.
-The schooling Delaroche received at L’Ecole des Beaux-Arts tied him to the ideas of Academicism and Neo-Classicism while his time spent in the studio of Gros aroused his interest in history and its representation through Romanticism.
+The schooling Delaroche received at L'Ecole des Beaux-Arts tied him to the ideas of Academicism and Neo-Classicism while his time spent in the studio of Gros aroused his interest in history and its representation through Romanticism.
 His painting, Joan of Arc in Prison (1824; Rouen, Mus.
 B.-A.), which was exhibited in the Salon of 1824, along with his following works reflect the middle ground he occupied.
 Delaroche studied the recent tradition of English history painting at the time, which he incorporated into his own productions.
 In 1828 he exhibited the first of his English history paintings, Death of Queen Elizabeth.
 Delaroche's focus on English history brought him popularity in Britain in the 1830s and 1840s.
 In the 1830s, he produced some of his most lauded works, including Cromwell Gazing at the Body of Charles I (1831.
 Mus.
 B.-A., Nîmes), The Princes in the Tower (1831, Louvre, Paris) and his most acclaimed piece, the Execution of Lady Jane Grey (1833, NG, London).
 Recognizing his talent and popularity, the Académie des Beaux-Arts elected Delaroche a member of the society in 1832.
-A year following, he became a professor at L’Ecole des Beaux-Arts.
+A year following, he became a professor at L'Ecole des Beaux-Arts.
 The same year, he was commissioned to paint a large mural at the central nave of L'Église de la Madeleine in Paris.
 Delaroche recognized his lack of experience in religious painting and so travelled for one year in Italy to educate himself on the religious works of the past.
 Upon his return to France, he was told he was to work with Jules-Claude Ziegler, but abandoned the project altogether thinking that Ziegler would soil the image he already had in mind.
 In 1837 he exhibited St. Cecilia (1836; London, V&A), which was the first of his significant religious paintings.
 Delaroche's change of subject was less impressive to French critics than his previous works.